 From 27 February schools and home educators can request a term 2 and 3 reading engagement loan.
 Aimed at supplementing your existing resources, a reading engagement loan includes a range of fiction and non-fiction resources to encourage students to develop a love of reading.

-We have been actively seeking and listening to feedback on the new prototype lending model and, as part of our process of continuous improvement, we have worked with service design schools and key stakeholders to refine our lending model for 2017 to provide a timelier service to all of New Zealand’s schools.
+In response to feedback and as part of our process of continuous improvement we refined our lending service for 2017 to provide a timelier service to all of New Zealand’s schools.

-Below is a summary of the Services to Schools lending service for 2017.
+Main points of the 2017 Services to Schools lending service include:

 - Schools need to be registered with Services to Schools to access our lending service, and each school must nominate up to 2 loan coordinators.
-If your school is already registered, you do not need to re-register.
+If your school is already registered, you don’t need to re-register.

 - There will be 4 whole-school loan requests available to each school, 1 request per term alternating between inquiry and reading engagement loans.